 Ask someone how they are this week.
 Listen carefully and intently to their answer.
 If you can see them, note their body language and listen to their tone of voice; if you can only hear them, just do the latter.
 Does what they say match their unspoken cues or do you detect something different?

-Share your perceptions about the Forum, but do not give any details of what the person said (this post is required for those taking the assessment).
+Share your perceptions about the Forum, but do not give any details of who the person is or what they said (this post is required for those taking the assessment).

 Suggestions for Further Reading